thoughtful-web/settings-page-wp/README.md

 ...
 ```

-This class will load a file using an `include` statement if it is a PHP file or using `file_read_contents` it is a JSON file.
+This class will load a file using an `include` statement if it is a PHP file or using the `file_read_contents()` function if it is a JSON file.
 Here is an explanation of the possible values for this parameter:

-1. **No parameter** assumes there is a configuration file located here: `./config/thoughtful-web/settings/settings.php`.
+1. **No parameter** assumes there is a configuration file located at *./config/thoughtful-web/settings/settings.php* or *./config/thoughtful-web/settings/settings.json*.
 Example:
    a. `new \ThoughtfulWeb\SettingsPageWP\Page();`

-2. **File name** accepts a PHP or JSON file name and requires the file to be in the directory `./config/thoughtful-web/settings/{file}`.
+2. **File name** accepts a PHP or JSON file name and requires the file to be in the directory *./config/thoughtful-web/settings/*.
 Examples:
    a. `new \ThoughtfulWeb\SettingsPageWP\Page( 'filename.php' );`
    b. `new \ThoughtfulWeb\SettingsPageWP\Page( 'filename.json' );`